March 16, 2015

 Is income from running avertisements/ google ads (adsense) on a blog taxable or hobby income in Australia?

 Slowly I received my first $100 from google.
-Now the amount is larger, each year, and I the returns from the blog exceed its costs (although not from inception of sabhlokcity.com and my many domains, etc).
-I might "break even" in a year or two.
-Then what happens?
-Is this hobby income or business income?
+Now the amount is larger and the returns from the blog finally exceed costs (although not from inception of sabhlokcity.com and my many domains, etc).
+I might even “break even” in a year or two – of course, I’ve not been keeping detailed record of all costs.

 Here’s a discussion: http://forums.whirlpool.net.au/archive/2299507